herrsalmi/IntOmics/README.md

 * An HTML file representing the network of interactions between secreted proteins and cell receptors.

 ## Gene set enrichment analysis
-The GSEA implemented in this tool is slightly different than the on proposed by Subramanian et al. (2005).
+The GSEA implemented in this tool is slightly different from the on proposed by Subramanian et al. (2005).

-Gene sets are defined as pathways from either `KEGG`, `WIKIPATHWAYS` or `REACTOME`. `WIKIPATHWAYS` is chosen by default if option `-db` is not specified.
+Gene sets are defined as pathways from either `KEGG`, `WIKIPATHWAYS` or `REACTOME`. `KEGG` is chosen by default if option `-db` is not specified.
-This tool has prebuilt sets for `WIKIPATHWAYS` and `KEGG`, but an up-to-date version can be rebuilt by using option `--no-cached-sets` and stored in `sets/` folder for future use.
+This tool has prebuilt `WIKIPATHWAYS` and `KEGG` sets for the human genome, but an up-to-date version can be rebuilt by using option `--no-cached-sets` and stored in `sets/` folder for future use.
 Note that if no new pathways exist, the prebuilt version will be used.
 This argument though has no effect when using `REACTOME` as no prebuilt sets are available, and the online service is always queried.